-Known to all men_persons present that, the undersigned owner, in fee simple of the land hereby divide ed, and, the mortgagee thereof, hereby declared are this land division and dedicate to the use of the public fore ever all streets, avenues, places and sewer easements or whate ver public property there is shown on the division and the use for any and all public purposes not inconsistent with the use thereof for public highway purposes.
-Also, the right to ma ke all necessary slopes for cuts and fills upon lots, blocks, tra cts, etc. shown on this plat in the reasonable original grading of all the streets, avenues, places, etc. shown hereon.
-Also th .e right to drain all streets over and across any lot or lots wh ere water might take a natural course after the street or street ets are graded.
-Also, all claims for damage against any governmental authority are waived which may be occasion ned to the adjacent land by the established construction, drainage, and maintenance of said roads.
+Known to all men_persons present that, t he undersigned owner, in fee simple of the land hereby divide d, and, the mortgagee thereof, hereby decla ıre this land division and dedicate to the use of the public fore ver all streets, avenues, places and sewer easements or whater ver public property there is shown on the division and the use for any and all public purposes not inconsistent with the use thereof for public highway purposes.
+Also, the right to make сe all necessary slopes for cuts and fills upon lots, blocks, trac cts, etc. shown on this plat in the reasonable original grading of $\mathbf{f}$ all the streets, avenues, places, etc. shown hereon.
+Also the e right to drain all streets over and across any lot or lots who ere water might take a natural course after the street or street ts are graded.
+Also, all claims for damage against any governmental authority are waived which may be occasion ıed to the adjacent land by the established construction, drainage, and maintenance of said roads.
 IN WITNESS WHEREOF we set our hands and seals this day of, 20 In the event that a waiver of right of direct access is included, then the certificate shall contain substantially the following additional language: Access to street from lots numbered is hereby waived, and dedication to the public shall in no way be construed to permit a right of direct access to street from lots numbered, nor shall the City of Tumwater or any other local governmental agency within which the property is or may become located ever be required to grant a permit to build or construct an access of approach to said street from said lots. b.
 Acknowledgment.
-STATE OF WASHINGTON) ) ss.
-COUNTY OF THURSTON) This is to certify that on this day of, 20, before me, the undersigned, a notary public, personally appeared, to me known to be the person(s) who executed the foregoing dedication and acknowledged to me that signed the same as free and voluntary act and deed for the uses and purposes therein mentioned.
+STATE OF WASHINGTON ) ) ss.
+COUNTY OF THURSTON ) This is to certify that on this day of, 20, before me, the undersigned, a notary public, personally appeared, to me known to be the person(s) who executed the foregoing dedication and acknowledged to me that signed the same as free and voluntary act and deed for the uses and purposes therein mentioned.
 Witness my hand and official seal the day and year first above-written.
-(Seal) NOTARY PUBLIC in and for the State of Washington, residing at My commission expires: c. laı Restrictions.
-The following restrictions shall show on the face of the final and division: i.
-All landscaped areas in public rights-of-way and common areas shall be maintained by the adjacent property owner(s) or a homeowner association where the property is held in common, and their successor(s).
+(Seal) NOTARY PUBLIC in and for the State of Washington, residing at My commission expires: c. lar Restrictions.
+The following restrictions shall show on the face of the final addivision:

+All landscaped areas in public rights-of-way and common areas shall association where the property is held in common, and their successor(s).